 Smartphone users experience phones slowing down inevitably.
-Many of the people say that it depends on your luck if you’ve got a better phone that has a lower chance of slowing down and some say that it’s just a myth.
+Many of the people say that it depends on your luck if you’ve got a better phone that has a lower chance of phone slow down and some say that it’s just a myth.
 However, surveys could back up the fact that smartphones do slow down over time and that there are several reasons behind it.

 Reasons for your smart phone slow down over time

-Overcrowded junk files:
+Overcrowded junk files

 Android smartphones are known to have a separate cache partition for the various installed apps in order to get better access overall.
 However, not cleaning these junk caches over a long period of time leaves the storage clogged and slows your phone down.